Department of Medicine Research

 The academic pursuits of our nationally and internationally recognized faculty have led to the development of novel diagnostic tools and therapeutic agents, as well as important contributions that, in many cases, have helped establish the guidelines for the management of a broad range of common and rare diseases.

 The Department of Medicine research portfolio includes more than 500 funded basic, translational, and clinical projects.
-During the past year, we received more than $73 million in total research funding, including $55 million from the NIH alone.
+During the past year, we received approximately $60 million in total research funding, which has a projected value of $345 million.

 Faculty in the Department of Medicine also lead or participate in numerous training grants in areas such as cardiovascular biology, obesity, diabetes and metabolism, rheumatology, stem cell biology, and other biomedical specialties, providing unparalleled opportunities for aspiring physician–scientists preparing for investigative careers.
 They also serve as mentors for numerous PhD candidates, as well as for predoctoral trainees in the Medical Scientist Training Program, one of the first of its kind in the country.